UK PM Johnson defends Churchill, criticises 'distortion of our history': Telegraph

-(Reuters) - Prime Minister Boris Johnson said that Britain cannot “photoshop” its cultural landscape and complex history as doing so would be a distortion of its past, amid an ongoing row over the removal of statues of historical figures.
+(Reuters) - Prime Minister Boris Johnson said Britain cannot “photoshop” its cultural landscape and complex history as doing so would be a distortion of its past, amid an ongoing row over the removal of statues of historical figures.

 "If we start purging the record and removing the images of all but those whose attitudes conform to our own, we are engaged in a great lie, a distortion of our history," Johnson wrote bit.ly/37sQcXE in The Telegraph.

-Johnson also defended Winston Churchill and said that it was “absurd and deplorable” that the former prime minister’s monument should have been in any danger.
+Johnson also defended Winston Churchill and said it was “absurd and deplorable” that the former prime minister’s monument should have been in any danger.

 “He was a hero, and I expect I am not alone in saying that I will resist with every breath in my body any attempt to remove that statue from Parliament Square, and the sooner his protective shielding comes off the better,” he said.

+Johnson is an admirer and biographer of Churchill, and some of those close to him say he wants to emulate him.

+But Churchill expressed racist and anti-Semitic views and critics blame him for denying food to India during the 1943 famine which killed more than two million people - aspects of his legacy which some say are not scrutinised enough.

-Reporting by Bhargav Acharya in Bengaluru; Editing by Muralikumar Anantharaman
+Reporting by Bhargav Acharya in Bengaluru; Editing by Muralikumar Anantharaman and Lincoln Feast.